avator888/robotic-arm-drone/README.md

  - add bash script to start/restart application

 ps.
-  create using fedora and netbeans projects thank you guys you are the best
+  created using fedora and netbeans projects thank you guys you are the best